 The Kona Mission Builder Program was started to help to expand the campus of the University of the Nations.
 Due to the increasing number of young people joining our base each year our campus is in need of larger training facilities.

-The Mission Builder program brings together skilled individuals and talented craftsmen from all around the world to complete the construction of several key facilities at the Kona base.
+The Mission Builder program brings only together skilled individuals and talented craftsmen in the Areas of Construction such as Framing, Electrical, Pluming, Finished Carpentry from all around the world to complete the construction of several key facilities at the Kona base.

 A Day in the life of a Mission Builder